 Penny from Parentshaped shares a treasure hunt in Amsterdam, a city packed with invitations to play and new things to discover and learn as a family.

 Samantha from North East Family Fun has visited Barcelona on numerous occasions with her three children and highly recommends the Catalonian capital as a fantastic city to visit with the kids.
 Did you know that Barcelona is one of the few cities in the world with its very own beach?
 Find out why Samantha rates Barcelona so highly and recommends as the perfect option for a family city break here.

 Pop over to Mums do travel to find out why Gretta Schifano and her teenage daughter think that Belfast is a great place for a family city break.

-With three hundred days of sunshine, six theme parks and miles and miles of golden sandy beaches, Jane Batt from Taking 5 says you should definitely consider Benidorm when planning your next family holiday.
+With three hundred days of sunshine, six theme parks and miles and miles of golden sandy beaches, Jane Batt from Taking 5 says you should where can i buy accutane in canada definitely consider Benidorm when planning your next family holiday.
 Pop over to Taking 5 and have a look at Jane’s recommendations for what to do and where to stay in Benidorm as well as her family’s top ten Benidorm activities.

 Check out POD Travels if you’re looking to visit Berlin in the near future.
 Charly shares the top 30 places to visit with kids and where you can explore without them.
 With posts on the Berlin Wall, East Side Gallery and Wall Museum, a round-up of the top Christmas markets in the city and a look at the Berlin street art scene, there’s more than enough to keep you occupied.